BlueBlazin/thislang/README.md

 ## Usage

 **All output is logged to console**.
 So to use thislang you'll need to open up the console in your browser.
-You can click the Run button to run the code.
-If you want, you can also explore the outputs from the tokenizer, parser, or compiler.
+Click the Run button to run the code.
+If you want, you can also explore the outputs from the tokenizer, parser, and compiler.

 https://blueblazin.github.io/thislang/